American,

 2021.20

-Mark Prieto made this nearly two-foot tall work to fire in a friend’s new anagama kiln in Nevada.
-Though Prieto was not making work like this in 2014, he created a series for that firing with the idea that it would take up less floor space.
-Prieto made a clay extruder which formed the body, or bottom two thirds of the piece.
-Then he threw a ‘neck’ and altered (carved) it to attach as the top third of the finished work.
+Prieto made the nearly two-foot-tall Bottle to fire in a friend’s new anagama kiln in Nevada.
+Though he was not generally creating work like this in 2014, he produced a series for that firing with the idea that it would take up less floor space.
+Prieto fashioned an extruder that formed the bottom two-thirds of the piece.
+Then he threw a “neck” and carved it to attach as the top third of the finished work.

 Exhibition List